 - Grab the cannoli cream from the fridge and snip the and of your piping bag (or corner of your Ziploc bag).

-- grab the cannoli shell and squeeze cannoli cream into one end of the cannoli shell.
+- Grab the cannoli shell and squeeze cannoli cream into one end of the cannoli shell.
 Then squeeze cannoli cream on the other end of the cannoli shell.

 - To decorate with mini chocolate chips, hold the cannoli vertically and sprinkle the chocolate chips on to the cream ends.½ cup mini chocolate chips